Sadam-Barkat/Sadam-Barkat/README.md

-# 🌟 Top 100 GitHub Contributor in <Your Country> (Aiming High!)
+# 🌟 Top 100 GitHub Contributor in Pakistan Aspiring to the Top!

 ## 👨‍💻 Software Engineer & Data Analyst

-- 🌍 Actively working towards becoming one of the top 100 GitHub contributors in <Your Pakistan>, specializing in:
+- 🌍 Actively working towards becoming one of the top 100 GitHub contributors in Pakistan, specializing in:
   - 🔍 Data Science & Algorithmic Problems
   - 🧑‍💻 Data Analysis and Data Science Projects
   - 🛠️ Building tools for data transformation, analysis, and visualization